am20dipi/JS-advanced-concepts/JS-TYPES/JavaScriptTypes.md

 ### Languages can be Statically Typed or Dynamically Typed

-Static => upon declaration of a variable having to also claim what type of data type the variable's value will be; statically typed languages perform type checking at compile-time.
+Static => upon declaration of a variable, statically typed languages also require a claim to what data type the variable's value will be (example: string, integer, boolean); statically typed languages perform type-checking at compile-time.

+Statically typed languages are less efficent; they slow down compile time and slow down the time it takes to write code.
+However, statically typed languages produce less bugs.

-Dynamic => perform type checking at run-time; does not require you to declare the data types of your variables before you use them.
+Dynamic => upon declaration of a variable or parameters, dynamically typed languages DO NOT require a claim to what data type the variables value will be; they perform type checking at run-time; does not require you to declare the data types of your variables before you use them.

+JavaScript is a dynamically-typed language.

+Dynamically typed languages are more efficient regarding compile time and production time.
+Dynamically typed languages are prone to bugs.